Update on Access to Health Care for Immigrants and Their Families

 In this difficult time, we want to provide some reminders about access to health care for immigrants and their family members, including new funding that Congress recently made available for coronavirus testing.

-- Immigrants can continue to access services at community health centers, regardless of their immigration status, and at a reduced cost or free of charge depending on their income.
-However, people should call first to find out the availability of COVID-19 screening and testing.
-Health centers may do patient assessments over the phone or using telehealth.
+- Immigrants can continue to access health care services at community health centers, regardless of their immigration status, and at a reduced cost or free of charge depending on their income.
+However, people should call first to ask about the availability of COVID-19 screening and testing.
+Health centers may assess patients over the phone or through telehealth.

 - Eligibility for Medicaid, the Children’s Health Insurance Program (CHIP), and the Affordable Care Act (ACA) marketplaces has not changed.

 - States have flexibility to cover testing, treatment, and vaccines (when available) for COVID-19 as emergency Medicaid.
 Since the enactment of the Families First, CARES, and Paycheck Protection Acts, several states have determined that testing, diagnosis, and treatment of COVID-19 would be covered under emergency Medicaid.

 - U.S. Citizenship and Immigration Services (USCIS) posted an alert clarifying that it will not consider testing, treatment, or preventive care (including vaccines if a vaccine becomes available) related to COVID-19 in a public charge inadmissibility determination, even if the health care services are covered by Medicaid.

 More details are provided below.